Radhikarathi6/CS-Assignment-/README.md

 The pthread_join() function waits for the thread specified bythread to terminate.
 If that thread has already terminated, then pthread_join() returns immediately.
 The thread specified by thread must be joinable.
 If retval is not NULL, then pthread_join() copies the exit status of the target thread If multiple threads simultaneously try to join with the samenthread, the results are undefined.
 If the thread calling pthread_join() is canceled, then the target thread will remain joinable i.e., it will not be detached.

+The malloc or memory allocation method in C is used to dynamically allocate a single large block of memory with the specified size.
+It returns a pointer of type void which can be cast into a pointer of any form. ptr = (cast-type*) malloc(byte-size)